-Imagine if you could examine the entire real estate portfolio for any proprietor in a large city linked to detailed household descriptions of up to a third of his or her tenants.
+Imagine if you could examine the entire real estate portfolio for any proprietor like real estate joint venture in a large city linked to detailed household descriptions of up to a third of his or her tenants.
 Imagine if when you did, you discovered that women owned a quarter of all rental units in the largest city in turn-of-the-century Canada and that they appear to have managed these properties differently.
 Wouldn’t that change how you think about gender relations in the past?

 This is but one example of the remarkable potential for novel imaginings arising from the latest phase of the research infrastructure Montréal, l’avenir du passé (MAP), Canada’s oldest and largest historical GIS.